El Paso doctor shares own experience with COVID-19 vaccine and its side effects

 Paz says some employees at Centro San Vicente have opted out of getting the vaccine.

-“We have some individuals that are opting out and that’s perfectly fine, that’s there choice,” said Paz.
+“We have some individuals that are opting out and that’s perfectly fine, that’s their choice,” said Paz.

 However, she encourages everyone in the community to get vaccinated when given the opportunity.